 But when they return the next day to present the wings to Chris, he’s gone back into the hospital.
 With his DPS gifts all around him, clutching his new wings, Chris gives a last smile for the men who have done so much for him in such a short time.
 He passes May 3.

 “He was only seven years, 269 days old when he died.
 But he taught me about being a man.
 Even though he was only a boy.
 I can tell you that because of meeting Chris, I am an entirely different man.” – Tommy Austin, Make-A-Wish co-founder, about our first wish kid, Chris Greicius.

 “It’s been more than 30 years since my son Chris received his wish, and I am still amazed and inspired how one little boy’s dream to be a policeman has touched the lives of so many thousands of people. ” - Linda Pauling, Chris Greicius's mother

 Make-A-Wish Ireland is an affiliate of the international Make-A-Wish family.
 The organisation started in America in 1980 with the first wish child Christopher James Greicius.

 Every 17 minutes, Make-A-Wish grants the wish of a child with a life-threatening medical condition.
-Last year 30,000 wishes were granted around the world.
+30,000 wishes were granted around the world in 2017 alone.

 Make-A-Wish International grants the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy.
 Make-A-Wish America grants the wishes of children in the United States, Guam and Puerto Rico through its 65 chapters, while Make-A-Wish International serves children outside the United States in nearly 50 countries on five continents.
 With the help of generous donors and over 40,000 volunteers, the Make-A-Wish has granted more than 415,000 wishes worldwide since inception.